Try a traditional seasonal sip from Scandinavia

 Kongens Nytorv 19, 1050 København

-Well-situated on a corner of this year’s newly opened Kongens Nytorv is a perfect spot to stop before or after your Christmas shopping or light peeping.
+Well-situated on a corner of the recently renovated and re-opened Kongens Nytorv, Hviid’s Vinstue is a perfect spot to stop before or after your Christmas shopping or light peeping.
 The oldest vinstue in the city has been catering to customers for nearly 300 years.
-Step down inside this old school gem, properly dark and cozy for Christmas and let them serve up a classic glass of gløgg.
-They’ve set up tables outside this season to serve everyone safely.
+Step down inside this old-school gem, properly dark and cozy for Christmas and let them serve up a classic glass of gløgg.
+But don’t go too early, the mulled wine starts pouring here every year from 11.00 on 11 November.
+I adore this level of predictability.
 Too many people inside?
-Take a liter of Hviid’s gløgg home for 245 DKK.
+There should be tables set up outside on the square to serve everyone safely.
+Or take a liter of Hviid’s gløgg home for your people to share.

 Kongens Nytorv 34, 1050 København K

-Without travel or traditional Christmas lunches this year, maybe 2020 needs a little splurge.
-Step inside the posh Hotel D’Angleterre’s Marchal restaurant for some of the city’s fanciest gløgg and accompanying Christmas treats.
+Always worth a little splurge, step inside the posh Hotel D’Angleterre’s Marchal restaurant for some of the city’s fanciest gløgg and accompanying Christmas treats.
 Famous for their “Snow Queen” white gløgg served with snowball cakes.
-Traditional red gløgg and non-alcoholic available as well.
+Traditional red gløgg and non-alcoholic are available too.
 Book table reservations for the wine room or check for space outside on the terrace or in the bar on demand.

 Tordenskjoldsgade 15, 1055 København

-Still near Kongens Nytorv, tucked down behind the Royal Theater Old Scene, is the elegant Hotel Sanders.
+Staying near Kongens Nytorv, tucked down behind the Royal Theater Old Scene, is the elegant Hotel Sanders.
 Sit outside under the heat lamps and Christmas trees or step inside and cuddle in the sumptuous couches near the live fire.
 You don’t need to be a guest to enjoy the atmosphere and delicious gløgg here.
 Book a table in the bar for other Christmas cocktails and eats.
+It’s one of my favorites.

 Overgaden Neden Vandet 29, 1414 København K

 For Christmas, the Boat Rental and Café on the Christianshavn canal creates a super hyggelig vinterhytte right on the water.
-Warm-up in the little hut by the heater with your hot mug of gløgg.
+Warm up in the little hut by the heater with your hot mug of gløgg.
 Watch the charming train loop around the top choo-choo’ing past cute little wooden cutouts of the Copenhagen cityscape.
 Tasty festive food is available too.
+While not fancy, this spot is popular, so if you’ve got a group – best book ahead.
+The winter hut opens for canal-side service on 13 November 2021 at 12.00 straight up.
+Email CBUBOOKING@GMAIL.COM to reserve your space.

 Sankt Kjelds Pl.
 14, 2100 København Ø

 Trine Hahnemann might be the queen of Danish Christmas cooking.
 Don’t mess with her Danish Christmas dinner.
-Step inside the café and cooking class space in outer Østerbro to pick up some of her delicious cookies, cakes and fantastisk sourdough breads.
+Step inside her café and cooking class space in outer Østerbro to pick up some of her delicious cookies, Christmas honning cakes, and fantastisk sourdough breads.
 Also?
 Of course.
 Gløgg.
 Trine has a unique recipe that uses blackcurrant juice and you find the recipe in her Scandinavian Christmas cookbook or buy a bottle at the café to take away.
 Or pop over to my older Danish Christmas foods post where I share the recipe there.

 Make your own Gløgg at home